Moto90/Power-Automate-Staff-Account-Registration/README.md

 Username Generation:

-It generates a new email based on the format: first letter of first name + last name + @siraj.institute.
+It generates a new email based on the format: first letter of first name + last name + @business.ca.

 It then checks if this newly generated email is already in use by another user.

-IF the email is already in use (username conflict): It appends a number to the last name (e.g., jmax2@siraj.institute) and re-checks for uniqueness until a non-conflicting email is generated.
+IF the email is already in use (username conflict): It appends a number to the last name (e.g., jmax2@business.ca) and re-checks for uniqueness until a non-conflicting email is generated.

 Account Creation: The flow creates a new user account in Microsoft 365 with the unique email address.

-License Assignment: The "Exchange Online (Plan 2) for students" license is assigned to the new user.
+License Assignment: The "Exchange Online (Plan 2) for employeess" license is assigned to the new user.

 Final Notification: A confirmation email is sent to the user's personal email, providing them with their new organizational email and instructions.